Manta-Network/docs/docs/calamari/join-network.md

 # Join the network

-Specifically the Calamari development test-net ----> https://telemetry.manta.systems/#/Calamari-Parachain%20Development
+Specifically the Calamari development [testnet](https://telemetry.manta.systems/#/Calamari-Parachain%20Development)

 ## As a full node